 As part of the Community Plan process, the Nation has initiated the following special projects.
-If you are interested, or can contribute in any way, please volunteer by contacting Georgia at firstname.lastname@example.org, or sign-up at the office.
+If you are interested, or can contribute in any way, please volunteer and sign-up at the office.

 The Esquimalt Nation has a rich history, which goes back before contact with Europeans.
 Within living memory, there are a number of important events since the signing of the Douglas Treaty that would be important to document as part of the Community Plan process.
 There have been events in a range of areas from Leadership to Housing, both on and off reserve.
 Can you help identify these events?

-The Esquimalt Nation has a unique dialect of native language.
-Very few speakers are fluent in the language.
-However, a number of Nation members know phrases and words of important and common day use.
+The Esquimalt Nation has a unique dialect of native language, very few speakers are fluent in the language.
+However, a number of Nation members know phrases and words of importance for common day use.
 Can you help us find those words and phrases, write them down and record their pronunciations?
 This may evolve into a website learning opportunity.

 Nation Photo Album

 Many families have photo albums, which contain historic and recent photographs of people in their families, events and community celebrations.
 The BC Archives also holds many images of historic importance to the Esquimalt Nation.
 Would you be willing to share your family photos?
+If so, please contact us.
 The photographs would be scanned and the originals returned.
 All that is needed is to clearly identify who is in each photo and what event is taking place.